 I LOVE my life.
-I love working with Alexa as we ‘shake that money maker’ and transform Tin Can Knits from late-night-knitting-fantasy into a growing business.
+I love working with Alexa as we transform Tin Can Knits from late-night-knitting-fantasy into a growing business.
 Today I want to stop and take a moment to express my immense gratitude to some of the people who have made this possible.

 Lets kick off this love-fest: